Air Fryer Filet Mignon

 Why You’ll Love This Recipe

-- Upscale Feeling: This recipe is perfect for a special occasion (especially if paired with Twice Baked Potatoes in Air Fryer!) because it looks and feels super sophisticated but it’s also so easy to make!
+• Date night: This recipe is perfect for a special occasion (especially if paired with Twice Baked Potatoes!) because it looks and feels super sophisticated but it’s also so easy to make!

 *For a detailed list of instructions, ingredients and measurements, please reference the recipe card down below.